HXSecurity/TerraformGoat/aws/s3/special_bucket_policy/README.md

 English | [中文](./README_CN.md)

-This is a script that can help you quickly build a special bucket strategy, which you may not encounter in a real environment, and it is fun to play!
+This is a script that can help you quickly build a special bucket strategy

 ## Deployment Environment